Now recruiting neighbors

 SmART Kinston provides relocated artists with affordable housing in the Arts & Cultural District, as well as moving expense and art supply reimbursement grants.
 There are a variety of living spaces available for rent (homes, apartments and duplexes) and the smART Kinston Foundation will help artists identify which homes and studio spaces are best suited to their needs.
 Once you’re here, we also offer ongoing professional development, business, and marketing assistance.

 All artists are expected to hold regular studio/gallery hours that are open to the public for sales, tours and simple meet-and-greets.
 Artists also are asked to give back and engage with the broader Kinston/Lenoir County community.
-Accepted artists must sign a year-long lease.
-After the first year, the lease will run month-to-month.
+Accepted artists must sign a year-long lease and commit to one year in the program.

 How to apply

-We ask that you submit an application through our online portal and be sure to include work samples.
-We will consider the next round of applications to our Artist Relocation Program in late July 2018.
+We ask that you submit an application through our online portal and email work samples to email@example.com.
+We will consider the next round of applications to our Artist Relocation Program in January 2019.
 All applications are reviewed by a selection committee.